In soccer host city, Russian doctors battle COVID-19 surge

-ST. PETERSBURG, Russia, July 1 (Reuters) - Doctors battling record numbers of COVID-19 deaths in St. Petersburg are watching with unease as soccer fans gather for the next Euro 2020 match to be played at one of its stadiums.
+ST. PETERSBURG, Russia (Reuters) - Doctors battling record numbers of COVID-19 deaths in St. Petersburg are watching with unease as soccer fans gather for the next Euro 2020 match to be played at one of its stadiums.

 Russia’s second city, which reported more than 100 deaths per day this week, hosts the quarter-final between Spain and Switzerland on Friday.
 It is the city’s seventh Euro 2020 match.